 Adding the stems was so simple.

 I just worked my way around, pushing each stem into the seams.
 Some of the stems ended up going through the plastic wrapping of the wreath form, which was added security.
 I didn’t worry about each one going all the way through, though.
-As long as they were all the way in the seam, they were good.
+As long as each stem was all the way in the seam, they were good to go.

 That’s it…easy peasy.